stratum-mining/benchmarking-tool/README.md

 ## 🛣 Roadmap

-The roadmap of this project can be found here: https://docs.google.com/document/d/1CqcvsxGugFjWy4e4Yf6PjxCs2O4puwlFBO6M0TRL4qE/edit#heading=h.h9x57vygfk4q
+The roadmap of this project can be found [here](https://docs.google.com/document/d/1CqcvsxGugFjWy4e4Yf6PjxCs2O4puwlFBO6M0TRL4qE/edit#heading=h.h9x57vygfk4q).

+A GitHub project board is also used for defining specific milestones and prioritizing tasks: https://github.com/orgs/stratum-mining/projects/10

 ## 📖 License